SQL Server Podcast = Expert Interviews + Professional Development +Listener Q&A

 We would love to hear from you about topics or ideas you want us to suggest.
 What to be a guest on the podcast?
 We want to hear from you too.

-There are lots of reporting tools out there, but how many times have you though about what your reports actually look like?
+There are lots of reporting tools out there, but how many times have you thought about what your reports actually look like?

 Getting back to basics, we talk about indexes and the implications of choosing or not choosing the way your data is structured.

-We talk with Andy Leonard about the SSIS catalong and some of the issues migrating packages between environments.
+We talk with Andy Leonard about the SSIS catalog and some of the issues migrating packages between environments.

-We kick of the new year talking with Paul Turley about why there are some many reporting tools and under what conditions you might use the new features in SSRS.
+We kick off the new year talking with Paul Turley about why there are so many reporting tools and under what conditions you might use the new features in SSRS.

 We have all been there–next, next, next–let’s just get this install done.
 While there are many ways to get SQL Server installed on a server, the real impact is in the way we administer the database and when we want to get good performance.

-Hear from Microsoft MVPs and SQL Server consultants such as Allen White, Kevin Feasel, Jonathan Stewart, Tim McAliley and others give their thoughts on setting up and testing the test environment.
+Hear from Microsoft MVPs and SQL Server consultants such as Allen White, Kevin Feasel, Jonathan Stewart, Tim McAliley and others, as they give their thoughts on setting up and testing the test environment.

 Does your organization use a data warehouse?
 Maybe you have a cube but find it hard to maintain?
 This week on the SQL Trail, Steve and I chat with Jason Horner about building a good data architecture.

-In Episode 59 we talked about general data availability options and in this episode we focus on the new features of Availability Groups in 2016 and how data availability options have changed with our guest John Sterrett.
+In Episode 59 we talked about general data availability options.
+In this episode we focus on the new features of Availability Groups in 2016 and how data availability options have changed with our guest John Sterrett.
 John shares his experience getting a large database to a highly available situation along with some other ways to use availability groups.

 Have you ever experienced a post-project meeting that seemed more like a game of point-the-finger and less about lessons learned?
 We have!
 That’s why we brought Russ Thomas on the show for Episode 61, “The Debrief”.

-Steve and I take a book out of the SQL Server Radio book and talk about 10 of our least favorite features.
+Steve and I take a page out of the SQL Server Radio book and talk about 10 of our least favorite features.

-We talk storage options, LUNs, IOPs, with Argenis Fernandez and he share why he thinks we all need to approach storage a lot differently.
+We talk storage options, LUNs, IOPs, with Argenis Fernandez and he shares why he thinks we all need to approach storage a lot differently.